BSc (Hons)

 Staff expertise

-Learn from staff who's top-level professional experience and research shape football coaching in the UK and beyond.
+You’ll learn from staff with professional coaching experience and research expertise that helps shape football coaching in the UK and internationally.

 Module Overview